tauri-apps/tao/README.md

 Tao provides the following features, which can be enabled in your `Cargo.toml` file:
 * `serde`: Enables serialization/deserialization of certain types with [Serde](https://crates.io/crates/serde).
-* `tray`: Enables system tray and more menu item variants on **Linux**.
-This flag is enabled by default.
-  You can still create those types if you disable it.
-They just don't create the actual objects.
-We set this flag because some implementations require more installed packages.
-Disable this if you don't want to install `libappindicator`, `clang` packages.

 ## Platform-specific notes